Spelling champs from Pullman, Coeur d'Alene headed to National Spelling Bee

 “Bee Week is a truly unforgettable experience, combining the thrill and accomplishment of onstage competition with the joy of making lifelong connections offstage,” Corrie Loeffler, executive director of the Scripps National Spelling Bee, said in a news release.

-The competition has become increasingly intense in recent years, with parents of many of the top spellers hiring coaches and mastering strategies to spell even words they have never heard before.
+The competition has become increasingly intense in recent years, with many of the top spellers mastering strategies to spell even words they have never heard before and their parents of hiring coaches.

 Past champions won with words that would make today’s contestants laugh, including “therapy” in 1940, “croissant” in 1970 and “luge” in 1984.
 Last year, Singh reached the semifinals by correctly spelling “toquilla,” a palm like plant from South America, before misspelling “pterygiophore,” which refers to the bones in a fish’s dorsal fin.